-- Lessons learned.
-According to the National Insurance Flood Program, there’s a one in four chance of flooding in your neighborhood over the course of a 30-year mortgage if you live in a flood-prone area like Franklin County, Pennsylvania.
+According to the National Insurance Flood Program, there’s a one in four chance of flooding in your neighborhood over the course of a 30-year mortgage if you live in a flood-prone area like those in Franklin County, Pennsylvania, or the broader Susquehanna Valley.
 The time it takes to temporarily relocate and file an insurance claim could be reduced if contingencies are put into place for such an event.

 A cloud-saved Excel spreadsheet of your belongings and their worth could help expedite the claims process and make it more accurate and thorough.
 If you don’t have nearby relatives to turn to in the event of displacement, it could also help to have knowledge of decent nearby hotels with the best rates.
 To avoid finding yourself ever again without toiletries or a change of clothes for any length of time, storing such items in the trunk of your car could make the experience easier to handle.